-There is overwhelming evidence that the chiral symmetry group $SU(N_f)L \times SU(N_f)R$ of Quantum Chromodynamics (QCD) with a small number $N_f$ of light flavours breaks spontaneously to $SU(N_f){L+R}$ .
-This progress became possible over the last decade thanks to the impressive speed-up of the numerical simulations of lattice QCD with light dynamical fermions [1, 2, 3, 4, 5], for a recent compilation of results see [6].
-By now it is standard practice to assume this fact, and extrapolate phenomenologically interesting observables in the quark mass by applying the predictions of chiral perturbation theory (ChPT) [7, 8].
+There is overwhelming evidence that the chiral symmetry group $SU(N_f)L \times SU(N_f)R$ of quantum chromodynamics (QCD) with a small number N_f of light flavors breaks spontaneously to $SU(N_f){L+R}$.
+This progress became possible over the last decade thanks to the impressive speed-up of the numerical simulations of lattice QCD with light dynamical fermions [1-5] (for a recent compilation of results see [6]).
+By now it is standard practice to assume this fact and extrapolate phenomenologically interesting observables in the quark mass by applying the predictions of chiral perturbation theory (ChPT) [7,8].

 The distinctive signature of spontaneous symmetry breaking in QCD is the set of relations among pion masses and matrix elements which are expected to hold in the chiral limit [7].
-Pions interact only if they carry momentum, and their matrix elements near the chiral limit can be expressed as known functions of two low-energy constants (LECs), the decay constant F and the chiral condensate $\Sigma$ .
-The simplest of these relations is the Gell-Mann-Oakes-Renner (GMOR) one, which equals the slope of the pion mass squared with respect to the quark mass to $2\Sigma/F^2$ .
-On the one hand lattice simulations became so powerful that we are having now the tools to verify some of these relations with confidence.
-On the other hand very little is known about the dynamical mechanism which breaks chiral symmetry.
+Pions interact only if they carry momentum, and their matrix elements near the chiral limit can be expressed as known functions of two low-energy constants, the decay constant F and the chiral condensate Σ .
+The simplest of these relations is the Gell-Mann-Oakes-Renner (GMOR) one, which equals the slope of the pion mass squared with respect to the quark mass to $2\Sigma/F^2$.
+On the one hand, lattice simulations have become so powerful that we now have the tools to verify some of these relations with confidence.
+On the other hand, very little is known about the dynamical mechanism which breaks chiral symmetry.
 Maybe the spectrum of the Dirac operator is the simplest quantity to look at for an insight.
-Indeed many years ago Banks and Casher suggested that chiral symmetry breaks if the low modes of the Dirac operator at the origin do condense and vice-versa [9].
-Remarkably we now know that the spectral density [9, 10, 11] is a renormalisable quantity to which a universal meaning can be assigned [12].
+Indeed, many years ago Banks and Casher suggested that chiral symmetry breaks if the low modes of the Dirac operator at the origin do condense and vice versa [9].
+Remarkably, we now know that the spectral density [9-11] is a renormalizable quantity to which a universal meaning can be assigned [12].

-The present paper is the second of two devoted to the computation of the spectral density of the Dirac operator in QCD with two flavours near the origin.
+The present paper is the second of two devoted to the computation of the spectral density of the Dirac operator in QCD with two flavors near the origin.
 This is achieved by extrapolating the numerical results obtained with O(a)-improved Wilson fermions at several lattice spacings to the universal continuum limit.
-In the first paper the focus was on the physics results [15], while here we report the full set of results, the technical and the numerical details of the computation.
-After fixing the notation and giving the parameters of the lattices simulated in the second and third sections, the fourth and the fifth ones are devoted to two different numerical analyses of the data.
+In the first paper, the focus was on the physics results [15], while here we report the full set of results, including the technical and numerical details of the computation.
+After fixing the notation and giving the parameters of the lattices simulated in Secs II and III, Secs.
+IV and V are devoted to two different numerical analyses of the data.
 Results and conclusions are given in the last section.